danielrusco/danielrusco.github.io/_posts/2017-04-17-we-won't-accomplish-our-vision.md

 ---
 layout: post
-title: "We won't accomplish our vision, and here's why."
+title: "We won't accomplish our vision, and here's why"
 date: 2017-04-17
 ---